DerickEddington/graph_safe_compare/benches/README.md

 While the amount of recursions is the same as `basic::degenerate_dag` and `deep_safe::long_list`, the "interleave" mode stays in its "slow" phase for all recursions, like `cycle_safe`.
-This is why the `recursion/ns` speed is `3%` as fast as `basic`.
+This is why the `recursion/ns` speed is `3%` as fast as `basic` and `deep_safe`.
 That is the trade-off for the ability to handle these very-deep degenerate shapes which all other variants cannot.

 It is currently unexplained why the speed of the `precheck_equiv` cases was slightly faster than the `equiv` cases, when the additional effort of the "precheck" mode is always wasted for these